ivennajie/celcius-to-fahrenheit/README.md

 # celsius-to-fahrenheit

-I am making a Celsius to Fahrenheit converter.
+The script is converting Celsius to Fahrenheit.

-It is a function to take the Celsius velue as an argument and return the corresponding Fahrenheit value.
+A function will take the Celsius velue as an argument input and return the corresponding Fahrenheit value.

 Sample Input: 36